Julie joined Venrock in 2020 and focuses on investments in the consumer, commerce, and SMB tools & services sectors.

 Check out David’s blog or follow him on Twitter at @pakman.

-Bob received undergraduate degrees from the University of Washington and a medical degree from George Washington University.
+Bob received an undergraduate degree from the University of Washington and a medical degree from George Washington University.
 He completed a research fellowship with the Howard Hughes Medical Institute and the National Institutes of Health, and went on to complete his internal medicine residency training at the Beth Israel Deaconess Medical Center and the Harvard Medical School.